RafalWojciechRolsky/apaczka-sdk-ts/README.md

 - `customerRegister(customer: Record<string, unknown>)`: Register a new customer
 - `turnIn(orderIds: string[])`: Turn in orders

+## API Endpoints

+The following endpoints are available in the Express server:

+- `POST /api/apaczka/order-valuation`: Get order valuation
+- `POST /api/apaczka/order-send`: Send a new order

+## greasy Script

+A (Greasy script)[https://greasyfork.org/pl] (and ) is included to facilitate the interaction between the frontend and the backend.
+This script is designed to be used on the `sote CMS backend` website and provides a form for users to input shipping details directly on the order edit page.
+Once the form is filled out, the script sends the data to the backend API to create a shipping order.

+- **Script Name**: `greasyScriptForApaczka`
+- **Purpose**: To send shipping data from the frontend (sote CMS backend) to the backend (this app) for order processing.
+- **Integration**: The script interacts with the backend by sending a POST request to the `/api/apaczka` endpoint with the shipping details.

 ## Development

 To set up the project for development: